gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ![Rename Stage 1](media/12.png)

 > You can also use a separate stage, for example called **setup infrastructure**, to execute the ARM deployment task.
-> If you setup your Release Definition in this way, you can next create dev stage and clone this stage to staging and production
+> If you setup your Release Pipeline in this way, you can next create dev stage and clone this stage to staging and production
 It will not be necessary to run any infrastructure tasks during Staging or Production deployments in this case.

 ### Step 3

-Click on the **+ Add tasks** button to add a task for this stage.
+Navigate to the tasks of the **Dev** stage and click on the "**+**" button in **Run on agent** to add a task for this stage.
 In the "Deploy" group, click the **Add** button next to "Azure Resource Group Deployment" to add the task.
-Close the "Task catalogue" dialog.

-**Ensure that the Azure Resource Group Deployment task happens before the Deploy Azure App Service task.
-Otherwise there is no infrastructure to deploy the App Service to!**
+> Hint: Ensure that the Azure Resource Group Deployment task happens before the Deploy Azure App Service task.
+Otherwise there is no infrastructure to deploy the App Service to!

 ![Add Azure Resource Group Deployment](media/42.png)